ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 sudo ip addr add 192.168.1.21/32 dev enp0s1
 ```

 However, we have a problem: an IP address conflict in the network.
-If anyone on the local network asks (via ARP) who has the
+If anyone on the local network asks (via ARP) who has
-virtual address, all the control nodes will respond.
+this address, all control nodes will respond.
 This is bad.
 We actually want only the load balancer machine
 to publicly admit the possession of this virtual IP.
 In order to make sure that control nodes never announce this
 IP as their own, we need to use some tricks: